d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 There are example practice questions in Task 13.
 Feel free to work through these, or follow along with the tasks as you complete them.
 Without further ado, let's begin!

+### Task 2: Tools

+There are a variety of tools that we will be using to receive reverse shells and to send bind shells.
+In general terms, we need malicious shell code, as well as a way of interfacing with the resulting shell.
+We will discuss each of these briefly below:

+---